-The visible portions of the air ducts for the bathroom fans are properly installed and are performing their intended function.
+The visible portions of the air duct for the bathroom fan is properly installed and is performing its intended function.

 The first step in preventing rodents from entering the attic is to seal all possible entry points using wire mesh, caulking, wood, stainless steel wool, or aerosol foam.
 Careful work sealing cracks, holes and gaps over 1/4" in size will discourage activity.